Relational public services

 - Collaborative and supportive management behaviours.

-What does relational working mean for an organisation
+What relational working means for an organisation

 Relational working is organisation wide, and even bigger, it is systemic across different organisations.
 But for one organisation, relational working applies to: